FraunhoferISST/diva/core/services/service-management/README.md

 # Service Management Service 🏘️

 This service handles so called `services`.
-It stores created `services` in MongoDb and Elasticsearch instances.
+It is responsible for CRUD operations on `services` entities.

 ## Requirements